 My research is at the intersection of labor and innovation aimed at understanding the impact of the structure of work due to the current wave of innovation (ICT revolution, digital innovation, the internet of things, automation, AI, etc.).
-I’m interested in 3 main themes:
+I’m interested in 2 main themes within this topic:

 1. The way we do work